 The word cache contains the most recent words entered by the user, whether or not the words are in the vocabulary.
-In this way, the system can adapt to the user's in-vocabulary words and out-of-vocabulary words.
+In this way, the system can adapt to the user's in-vocabulary words and out-of-vocabulary words (OOVs).

 Bigrams are pairs of words used to generate predictions.
-We get our bigrams by using the CMU-Cambridge toolkit [2] to parse a corpus of text on the PC, and then by building a vocabulary file (a list of the most common words) and a bigrams file (a list of the most common word-pairs).
+We get our bigrams by using the CMU-Cambridge toolkit [2] to parse a corpus of text on the PC, and then building a vocabulary file (a list of the most common words) and a bigrams file (a list of the most common word-pairs).
 Our desktop application transforms these files into a Palm database file, which is downloaded to the handheld and accessed by the word prediction system at run time.
-We use the bigrams and word array to make predictions based on the previous word and, optionally, any letters the user has entered in the current word.

-The Palm's processor is slow and its memory is limited, so the algorithms involved are optimized by pre-computing lookup indices on the desktop when writing the Palm database.
+Finally, we round out the predictions with all the words in the vocabulary, according to their frequency in the corpus.
+The Palm's processor is slow and its memory limited, so the algorithms involved are optimized by pre-computing lookup indices on the desktop when writing the Palm database.
 For a vocabulary of 10,000 words, the word prediction database is roughly 270 KB on the Palm.